lucasjustollorente/Musical_Instrument_Audio_Classification/README.md

 ## models.py

 This script contains the definition of the models we will train to try to perform a good classification of the audios.
-It contains some models from scratch and other pretrained models.
+It contains some models from scratch and other pretrained ones.
 Feel free to include new models in order to get a better accuracy in the classification.

 ## train.py